elasticio/elasticio.github.io/_guides/deploying-with-ksonnet.md

 * *Node* is a separate host in the Kubernetes cluster, which is used to start worker threads and containerized applications;

-* *Minion node* – “slave” node, used only for deploying and launching the application containers;
+* *Worker node* – “slave” node, used only for deploying and launching the application containers;

 * *The master node* is the node on which the Kubernetes control modules are running (note that nothing prevents the same node from being a minion if resources allow it).
 In a cluster, there may be more than one master node that distributes the load among themselves or serves to provide the fault tolerance.